Skip to main content

 Participating MCCYN Providers (AF/USMC)

-You may access the most current list of participating MCCYN providers when searching for care by selecting the View MCCYN Providers link under the MCCYN program profile, or, if you've requested fee assistance, by accessing your MCCYN request on your "My Child Care" page.
+To see if the MCCYN program is available to you, log in to your MCC household or create an MCC account.
+You can then access the community provider resource list when searching for care by selecting the View MCCYN Providers link under the MCCYN program profile, or, if you've requested fee assistance, from your "My Child Care" page.

-If there are no providers listed in your area, or your desired provider is not listed, you may choose your own provider.
-All providers must meet the eligibility requirements and apply to participate.
-For information on provider requirements and a provider application, review the Provider Resources section below.
+If there are no providers listed in your area, or your provider is not listed, you may choose your own provider.
+All providers must meet the eligibility requirements, apply, and be approved to participate in the MCCYN Fee Assistance Program.

 Provider Resources (AF/USMC)